 Inspecting Your Hydraulic Cylinder

-- Inspect sealed area of the system components and fluid lines for evidence of leaks.
-Examine all lubricated areas and replenish as needed.
-If there is fluid leaking from around the head of the hydraulic cylinder and the rod does not appear to be scored or damaged, you may have a broken or severely worn seal.
+Examine all lubricated areas and replenish them as needed.
+If you notice fluid leaking from around the hydraulic cylinder head and the rod does not appear to be scored or damaged, the problem could be a broken or severely worn seal.